bizlett/faze-movie/README.md

 I didn't want to link to a random film trailer, so opted to create one myself using stock footage from the same series as the hero and gallery images.
 The trailer is deliberately set after the about section to give the user a peek at what else there is to explore on the site.

 #### About
 I was keen to keep the website as light as possible on text, so wrote a short synopsis for the fictional film.
-The second column was even lighter on text so I used the line-spacing property to balance out the content more evenly.
+The second column was even lighter on text so I used a list element for each line and corresponding imdb icon to fill the space in an even manner.

 The .two-column class I used for the about section was used again in the watch and news sections.
 I used the class in conjunction with an id to style accordingly in line with the content of the sections and positionining I wished to achieve.